gophercoders/website/content/lessons/KS2/lower/keyboardinput.md

 {{< /panelWarningTitle>}}

-We are going to start by showing how you can use variables to make the program respond to the letters you type at the keyboard.
+We are going to start by showing how you can use variables to make the program respond to the words and numbers you type at the keyboard.

 ### Input has Many Forms
 The keyboard of your computer is just one form of data input that the